A reduced model for the long-term effects of physical activity on type 2 diabetes: A scaled model for the effect of regular physical activity on type 2 diabetes progression

-The system of ODEs we consider consists of two different timescales.
-The \textit{short-term equations} describe how the glucose-insulin regulation mechanism is influenced during a physical activity session on a minute scale.
-The \textit{long-term equations} describe how glucose regulation behaves over a time span of years, parametrized at a daily scale.
+The system of ODEs under investigation operates on two timescales.
+The short-term equations describe how the glucose-insulin regulation mechanism is influenced during a physical activity session on a minute-scale.
+These dynamics exhibit a periodic pattern, repeating with every physical activity session.
+The long-term equations describe the evolution of glucose regulation over years, parametrized at a day-scale.
+These dynamics are modulated by physical activity through a coupling with the short-term system.